objetos/projects/content/workshop/prime.md

 +++
 name = "Prime numbers"
-description = "Is a natural number that has no positive divisors than 1 and itself." image = "images/prime.png" source = "prime" url = "prime"
+description = "It is a natural number that has no positive divisors than 1 and itself." image = "images/prime.png" source = "prime" url = "prime"